nilshoell/dashboard-pwa/README.md

 We recommend deleting any existing `dist` folder before starting the build process for a clean setup, then run `npm run build` from the project directory.
 Afterwards you can copy the new `dist` folder to wherever your web root should be, and run `node dist/server.js` to start the server.

 For a **Docker Installation** create a new docker image using `docker build -t dashboard-pwa .` from the projects root directory.
-Afterwards run `docker run -it -p 32001:3000 dashboard-pwa` to make the PWA available on `localhost:32001`, or use any other tool like docker-compose.
+Afterwards run `docker run -it -p 32001:3000 dashboard-pwa` to make the PWA available on `localhost:32001`, or make use of the supplied `docker-compose.yml` and run `docker-compose up`.

+To further simplify this process you can define an alias such as `alias dashboard-rebuild='sudo docker-compose down && git pull && sudo docker build -t dashboard-pwa . && sudo docker-compose up -d'` to incorporate changes from the git repository into the production application.

 ## Dependencies